cmu-delphi/delphi-epidata/docs/api/client_libraries.md

 ## Legacy Clients

-Legacy clients are also available for [Python](https://pypi.org/project/delphi-epidata/), [R](https://github.com/cmu-delphi/delphi-epidata/blob/dev/src/client/delphi_epidata.R), and [JavaScript](https://github.com/cmu-delphi/delphi-epidata/blob/dev/src/client/delphi_epidata.js), but its use is discouraged.
+Legacy clients are also available for [Python](https://pypi.org/project/delphi-epidata/), [R](https://github.com/cmu-delphi/delphi-epidata/blob/dev/src/client/delphi_epidata.R), and [JavaScript](https://github.com/cmu-delphi/delphi-epidata/blob/dev/src/client/delphi_epidata.js), but their use is discouraged.

-The following samples show how to import the library and fetch Delphi’s COVID-19 Surveillance Streams from Facebook Survey CLI for county `06001` and days `20200401` and `20200405-20200414` (11 days total).
+The following samples show how to import each legacy library and fetch Delphi’s COVID-19 Surveillance Streams from Facebook Survey CLI for county `06001` and days `20200401` and `20200405-20200414` (11 days total).

 <div class="code-tabs">
   <div class="tab-header">